 I want to revisit the parent thing here.

 When I was at the 2019 AVCA Convention I attended an international coaches session led by Doug Beal.
 Youth development was a feature of part of the discussion.
 At one point I asked Doug, who used to run USA Volleyball, when that organization would get away from 6v6 for the 12s age group.
-Folks like John Kessel (also with USAV) have a long history of advocating for small-sided play in that age group, so why no change?
+Folks like John Kessel (since retired from USAV) have a long history of advocating for small-sided play in that age group, so why no change?
 After all, people in a lot of the rest of the world have small-sided structures, often called Mini-Volley.

 Doug’s response, backed up by a Canadian representative, is that parents don’t see anything other than 6 v 6 as “real volleyball”.
 The fear was that if USAV went toward a small-sided structure for the younger ages they would lose membership to other organizations (AAU, JVA).